 A standard swap is an agreement between two counterparties in which the cash flows from two assets are exchanged as they are received for a fixed time period, with the terms initially set so that the present value of the swap is zero.
-The Fund may enter into swaps, including currency swaps, interest rate swaps or credit default swaps to hedge against the risk that the market may move against the primary investments of the Fund in order that in such circumstances the Fund may be in a position to gain from the swap contract and offset any losses.
-Swaps may extend over substantial periods of time, and typically call for the making of payments on a periodic basis.
+The Fund may enter into swaps, including currency swaps, interest rate swaps or credit default swaps to hedge against the risk that the market may move against the primary investments of the Fund in order that in such circumstances the Fund may be in a position to gain from the swap contract and offset losses arising from the hedged underlying exposure.
+Swaps may extend over substantial periods of time, and typically call for the making of margin payments on a periodic basis.